 Kavvayi Backwaters at Payyanur

 Like Alleppey, Kollam & Kumarakom, Kavvayi also has its own charm that can literally make you fall in love with the place.
-No Cruises are available here but visitors can relax by taking a quiet walk along the stunning backwaters or step in one of the country boats and explore the vast diversity of scenery around.
-An expedition on boat, from Kotti to Kottapuram is just incredible.
+No Cruises are available here but visitors can relax by taking a quiet walk along the stunning backwaters or stepping in one of the country boats and exploring the vast diversity of scenery around.
+An expedition on the boat, from Kotti to Kottapuram is just incredible.
 The backwater and the wetlands are home to a variety of fauna and flora.
 One can also attend the theyyams and temple festivals in Payyanur.

 Thiruvallam Backwaters

-The cruise route passing through several fishing villages where one can notice local traditions and old practices.
+The cruise route passes through several fishing villages where one can notice local traditions and old practices.
 There is also a temple dedicated to Parashurama, the legendary founder of Kerala, at Thiruvallam.
 Another famous backwater area at Thiruvallam is “Veli Tourist Village” which is encircled by Veli Lagoon and the Arabian Sea divided by a thin sand bar.
 It is an 18-acre waterfront park with a climbing bridge and it offers various water sport facilities.

 Padanna Backwaters, Kasaragod

 Located in Kasaragod district, Padanna Backwaters is the most serene backwaters in Kerala as coconut trees and palm trees cover this place beautifully.
 Far from the tourist hubs, Padanna offers secluded backwater facilities and is a perfect place for peaceful boat rides.
 The backwaters of Padanna are sourced by five big rivers that later flow into the Arabian Sea.
 The old rustic charm of the rural areas of Padanna is still evident in the backwaters today.
 This is the hub of oyster farming which provides income to thousands of people today.
+A trip on the houseboat, feeling the sun and the sand on the Valiyaparamba Beach and estuary, or opt for rejuvenation therapy by traditional practitioners of Ayurveda are some of the activities that can be enjoyed here.
+This backwater haven is not ruined by tourist influx and the local folk offer a stay experience, which is outstanding.
+Bekal Fort and Kareem’s Forest, a manmade forest owned by a nature enthusiast are the must-visit tourist places in Kasaragod.
+The moonlit houseboat cruises along the backwaters is also highly recommended.